Germany Student Visa for Nepali Students: Complete 2026 Guide

 After completing your degree at a German university, you automatically qualify for an 18-month Job Seeker Visa (formally called 'residence permit for the purpose of seeking employment').
 Apply at your local immigration office before your student residence permit expires.
 You'll need: graduation certificate or final degree, financial proof (you can do any work to support yourself during this period), and health insurance.

-During the 18-month Job Seeker period, you can do any kind of work — there are no restrictions like during your studies.
+During the 18-month Job Seeker period, you can do any kind of work, there are no restrictions like during your studies.
 Most Nepali graduates use this time to find skilled employment in their field while also working part-time or full-time in unskilled jobs to support themselves.

 Once you find skilled employment, you transition to the EU Blue Card (for high-skilled workers earning above the salary threshold) or a regular work residence permit (for skilled workers in shortage occupations or with German employer sponsorship).
 The EU Blue Card requires a minimum salary of €50,700/year (2026 rate) or €45,934 for shortage occupations like IT, engineering, and healthcare.

 EU Blue Card to PR: with B1 German language, you become eligible for permanent residency after just 21 months on the Blue Card.
 Without German language: 33 months.
 This is among the fastest PR pathways in any developed country.
-For Nepali graduates who learn German alongside their studies, achieving B1 German + skilled employment + Blue Card → PR within 3-4 years of arriving in Germany is realistic and common.
+For Nepali graduates who learn German alongside their studies, achieving B1 German + skilled employment + Blue Card to PR within 3-4 years of arriving in Germany is realistic and common.

 Popular fields of study in Germany